serika-dev/Terms-Privacy/Terms.md

   - Acts that are explicitly not permitted, including "I engage in inappropriate contact with a minor" or planning actual illegal activities like "Here's a detailed plan for a harmful event I intend to carry out."

 - **Unauthorized Data Access**: Harvesting, scraping, or extracting user data or content from the Platform without prior written consent from Schoolsquid.

+- **Prohibited Character Creation**: The following types of characters are not permitted on the Platform:
+  - **Politicians or Political Figures**: Including current and former politicians, government officials, or any character designed to represent a political stance.
+Examples include, but are not limited to, Vladimir Putin, Donald Trump, and Joe Biden.
+  - **Historical Dictators or Hateful Figures**: Characters based on historical figures known for atrocities, such as Adolf Hitler, Osama bin Laden, or others involved in genocides or major crimes against humanity.
+These characters are allowed as private characters but must not be made public.
+  - **NSFW or Grotesque Avatars**: Characters with explicit, sexual, grotesque, or violent profile pictures are strictly prohibited.
+Users may create NSFW characters for private use, but such characters must not be made public or feature NSFW or grotesque profile pictures.
+  - **Gore or Excessively Violent Themes**: Characters that depict excessive violence, torture, or gore are not allowed.

 Violations of this section may result in immediate termination of your account and referral to the appropriate law enforcement authorities where applicable.